Aaron-Boafo/vlc/README.md

-# Welcome to Our VLC clone project 👋
+# Welcome to Visura 👋

 ## Get started